Eidos Interactive

 Eidos Interactive Limited (formerly Domark Limited) was a British video game publisher based in Wimbledon, London.
-Among its franchises were Championship Manager, Deus Ex, Hitman, Thief and Tomb Raider.
+Among its franchises were Championship Manager, Deus Ex, Hitman, Thief, Legacy of Kain and Tomb Raider.
 Domark was founded by Mark Strachan and Dominic Wheatley in 1984.
 In 1995, it was acquired by software company Eidos.
 Ian Livingstone, who held a stake in Domark, became executive chairman of Eidos and held various roles including creative director.
 Eidos took over U.S. Gold in 1996, which included developer Core Design, and merged its operations including Domark, which created publishing subsidiary Eidos Interactive.
 The company acquired Crystal Dynamics in 1998, and owned numerous other assets.
 In 2005, parent Eidos was taken over by games publisher SCi.
 The combined company, SCi Entertainment Group, which was briefly renamed Eidos, was itself taken over by Square Enix in 2009.

-Square Enix completed the merger with Eidos Interactive by November 2009, absorbing it primarily into group company Square Enix Limited (also known as Square Enix Europe).
+Square Enix completed its merger with Eidos Interactive by November 2009, absorbing it primarily into Square Enix Limited (also known as Square Enix Europe).
 Eidos executive Phil Rogers stayed with the company as Square Enix Europe CEO and became CEO of Americas and Europe in 2013 along with other executives.
 (Note: Americas referring to fellow group company Square Enix Incorporated.
 Square Enix Limited's area of activity are former PAL territories, while Square Enix Incorporated's area of activity are the Americas.)
-In August 2022, games holding company Embracer Group completed its acquisition of studios Crystal Dynamics, Eidos-Montréal and Square Enix Montréal and intellectual properties Tomb Raider, Legacy of Kain, Deus Ex and Thief among other assets.
+In August 2022, Embracer Group completed its acquisition of Crystal Dynamics, Eidos-Montréal and Square Enix Montréal and the Tomb Raider, Legacy of Kain, Deus Ex and Thief intellectual properties, among other assets.
 Rogers joined Embracer and formed an operative group called CDE Entertainment.